vengdeng/Joint-Human-Pose-Estimation-and-Stereo-3D-Localization/README.md

 ```
 Please notice the correlation module requires GPU, so Mac could not run the model successfully.
 ### Jupyter Example
-We give an example in our example.ipynb to illustrate the usage of our model with kitti dataset. if you want use your own dataset, you can fintune the hyperparameter in association_pair.py (ie the depth calculation ratio k and confidence threshold score) file to better match your dataset(no need to retrain).
+We give an example in our example.ipynb to illustrate the usage of our model with kitti dataset. **if you want use your own dataset**, you can fintune the hyperparameter in association_pair.py (ie the depth calculation ratio k and confidence threshold score) file to better match your d**ataset(**no need to retrain**).
 ### Stereo Training
 We load pretrained pifpaf weights for the 2d pose detection.
 Please download pretrained weights from[pifpaf](https://github.com/vita-epfl/openpifpaf).
 Please keep the folder openpifpaf's name unchanged, since the pretrained pifpaf model will assign weight according to the folder name.